asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Adding Operations

-`operations` are no longer under `channels` in AsyncAPI Spec 3.0.0, instead, `operations` are separate objects in the AsyncAPI document on the same level.
+`operations` are separate objects in the AsyncAPI document on the same level.
 `channels` can be linked within `operations` by referencing them within the `channels`, just like the following example - For adding operations to an AsyncAPI document, we need to define them within the channels section of the document.
 You can add operations to an AsyncAPI document as follows -